chexxor/purescript-documentation-discussion/02-Context-or-Narrative/Our-Outcome-Ideas.md

 We should prioritize persistent docs over crediting who answered the question.

+## Goal: Collect the best solutions to common build-related problems into a central location

+- Integrating PureScript to work with JS build tools?
+- Integrating PureScript with CI (Travis, AppVeyor, etc.)?
+- Possible "tree-shaking" approaches to PureScript and their tradeoffs?

+### How: Add it to a special "build" repository

+I would suggest adding it to Jordan's learning repo, but this idea only works well if there are lots of small sample projects to build.
+Thus, it'd be better kept as its own repository.

+## Unsorted Ideas

 Rather, we (non-core-contributors / users of PS) can focus on answering questions like these:
 - What are the libraries that need to have their documentation improved?